-- Physically separating interconnecting control wires from each other and from secondary sources of power. - Routing interconnecting control wires in separate conduit, runs, or channels. - Locating all elements (modules, switches, and devices under control) within one control panel, adjacent to each other, and directly connected with short wires. - Properly installing multi-conductor cabling and multiple wires through strain relief fittings.
-(Over-tightening of a strain-relief can cause short-circuits at that point.) - Using positive-opening or direct-drive components, installed and mounted in a positive mode.
+- · Physically separating interconnecting control wires from each other and from secondary sources of power - · Routing interconnecting control wires in separate conduit, runs, or channels - Locating all elements (modules, switches, and devices under control) within one control panel, adjacent to each other, and directly connected with short wires - Properly installing multi-conductor cabling and multiple wires through strain relief fittings.
+Over-tightening of a strain-relief can cause short-circuits at that point. - · Using positive-opening or direct-drive components, installed and mounted in a positive mode

-Machine Primary Control Elements
+4.4.3 Machine Primary Control Elements and EDM Input

 Each of the two Machine Primary Control Elements (MPCE1 and MPCE2) must be capable of immediately stopping the dangerous machine motion, irrespective of the state of the other.
-These two channels of machine control need not be identical, but the stop time performance of the machine (Ts, used to calculate the safety distance, see EZ-SCREEN Calculating Safety Distance on page 13) must take into account the slower of the two channels.
+These two channels of machine control need not be identical, but the stop time performance of the machine (Ts, used to calculate the safety distance, see Calculating the Safety Distance (Minimum Distance) on page 11) must take into account the slower of the two channels.
 Some machines offer only one Primary Control Element.
 For such machines, it may be necessary to duplicate the circuit of the single MPCE, by adding a second.
-Refer to Generic Wiring to FSDs (manual reset) on page 41 and Generic Wiring - Interface Module (2-Channel EDM, Manual Reset) on page 42, or consult the machine manufacturer for additional information.
+Refer to Generic Wiring to FSDs (manual reset) on page 35 and Generic Wiring - Interface Module (2-Channel EDM, Manual Reset) on page 36, or consult the machine manufacturer for additional information.

-Manual Reset/Remote Test Input and EDM
+4.4.4 Manual Reset/Remote Test Input and EDM

 A means is provided for the connection of an external remote test switch or contact (typically a normally open, held closed).
-Cycling this switch "turns OFF" both OSSD outputs.
+Cycling this switch "turns Off" both OSSD outputs.

 A single input provides the means to reset the system from a latch or lockout condition, to externally test the light screen and its interface, and to monitor external devices (EDM) for proper operation.
-If the System is in Run condition with outputs ON, operating the switch results in a test.
+If the System is in Run condition with outputs On, operating the switch results in a test.
 If the System is Latched or Locked Out, operating the switch results in a reset.
-If this input is connected to 0V dc or left floating, the System goes to a lockout condition on power-up.
-(See Troubleshooting and Lockout Conditions on page 47 for clearing lockouts.)
+If this input is connected to OV dc or left floating, the System goes to a lockout condition on power-up.
+(See Troubleshooting and Lockout Conditions on page 41 for clearing lockouts.)

-Connect the receiver's reset/test wire (pin 8) to the supply voltage (see Generic Wiring to FSDs (manual reset) on page 41 and Generic Wiring - Interface Module (2-Channel EDM, Manual Reset) on page 42) via the reset switch.
+Connect the receiver's reset/test wire (pin 8) to the supply voltage (see Generic Wiring to FSDs (manual reset) on page 35 and Generic Wiring - Interface Module (2-Channel EDM, Manual Reset) on page 36) via the reset switch.
 The switch should be a normally closed (N.C.) reset switch, or contacts of the Machine Control Test circuit (typically a normally open contact held or energized closed), or the monitoring contacts of the external device(s) being verified.
 One switch could be used for the Reset and Test functions, or they can be separate switches.
-However, all switches should be mounted as specified for a reset switch (see Reset Switch Location on page 18).
+However, all switches should be mounted as specified for a reset switch (see Reset Switch Location on page 15).